nevencaplar/AGN-Variability-Simulations/README.md

 ---

-Parameters describing the limits of the PSD/PDF?.

-	num_it_in=200
-	LowerLimit_in=0.00001
-	UpperLimit_in=10.
-	LowerLimit_acc_in=0.001
-	UpperLimit_acc_in=3.

-- num_it_in: ?
-- LowerLimit_in: lower limit
-- UpperLimit_in: upper limit
-- LowerLimit_acc_in: lower limit
-- UpperLimit_acc_in: upper limit
+Parameter which determines if you are using broken power-law or Gaussian description for the PDF.
+If you are using broken power-law, Gaussian parameters are ignored and vice-versa.

+	PDF_in=1

+- PDF_in: 1 for broken power-law PDF and 0 for Gaussian PDF

 ---

-Parameters describing the broker power-law PDF of the light curve.
+Parameters describing the broker power-law PDF for creation of the light curves.
 The parameters are described with Equation 1 in the paper.

 	delta1_BPL_in=0.47
 	delta2_BPL_in=2.53